raviadem092/raviadem092/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=raviadem092&" alt="raviadem092" /></p>

 <h3 align="left">### 🚀 Additional Highlights:</h3>
-<p align=:"left">- 🔐 Passionate about secure, scalable back-end architecture</p>
+- 🔐 Passionate about secure, scalable back-end architecture
-<p align=:"left">- 💡 Frequent contributor to internal tools and automation</p>
+- 💡 Frequent contributor to internal tools and automation
-<p align=:"left">- 📘 Advocate of clean code, design patterns, and RESTful APIs</p>
+- 📘 Advocate of clean code, design patterns, and RESTful APIs
-<p align=:"left">- 🎯 On a continuous path of learning and growth — from fundamentals to cloud-native tech</p>
+- 🎯 On a continuous path of learning and growth — from fundamentals to cloud-native tech